Your Guide to Camping At Uluru

 Couple camping in Uluru reading by their tent

-Outback camping in the vast, open landscape, with its arid climate and stunning natural beauty offers a sense of solitude and connection with nature - it is an experience that is hard to find elsewhere.
+Outback camping in the Red Centre – with its vast, open landscape, arid climate and stunning natural beauty – offers a sense of solitude and connection with nature that is hard to find elsewhere.
 Ayers Rock Campground offers everything you need to make your camping or caravanning trip a memorable one.

 Essential Camping Gear for the Outback